vi-rwth/FESTA/README.md

                REQUIRED FOR RUNNING SCRIPT<br>
 "-md"      --- MD-output-directory path.<br>
                DEFAULT: Current directory path.<br>
 "-thresh"  --- Specifies threshold for assigning.
-Input value has to correspond with values in the FES-file.<br>
+Input value must correspond with values in the FES-file.<br>
                DEFAULT: Lowest 1/12 of the total energy span.<br>
 "-topo"    --- MD topology-file name in the MD-output-directory, if trajectory-file does not specify topology.<br>
                DEFAULT: None.<br>